 Cordoba Travel Guide

 Founded in 1573, Córdoba is Argentina's second largest city and although there has been massive development in recent years, much of the old colonial vestiges remain.
-A fine collection of churches and colonial buildings survive from this period including the 17th century Town Hall (El Cabildo), the Romanesque Iglesia Cathedral and the Jesuit Iglesia de la Compañía, the oldest surviving church in Argentina, dating from 1622.
+A fine collection of churches and colonial buildings survive from this period, including the 17th century Cabildo (town hall), the Romanesque Iglesia Cathedral and the Jesuit Iglesia de la Compañía, the oldest surviving church in Argentina, built in 1622.
 The Museo Histórico Provincial Marqués de Sobremonte is one of the most important historical museums in the country.

 The Jesuit influence is clear within the scenic mountain interior, which is scattered with colonial churches, hermitages and interesting towns.
-Many are well-prepared for tourists, with hotels, restaurants and festivals keeping alive the Jesuit and gaucho traditions.
+Many are well prepared for tourists, with hotels, restaurants and festivals keeping the Jesuit and gaucho traditions alive.